 Read this blog post to know how SEO audit can boost your leads: Why an SEO Audit Is Important to Your Lead Generation Goals

-Content marketing is at an all-time high, as more and more businesses are starting to see what it can bring to the table.
-It’s estimated that 91% of B2B marketers use content to reach new clients.
+As more and more businesses are starting to see what it can bring to the table, content marketing adoption is at an all-time high.
+Around 97% of content marketers have found their content marketing efforts to be successful.
 Take a look at these tips to learn more!

 - Create a distribution plan – If you want your content to go a long way, you should determine where to promote it and to whom you should share it.
 Using social media platforms and email newsletters will ensure that your content reaches as many eyes as possible.